-OVERVIEW: Founders John and Eleanor Kirkpatrick believed that a strong cultural and service community would benefit their hometown for generations to come.
-This funder carries out this vision through support of nonprofits that contribute to the cultural landscape, health and well-being of Central Oklahoma residents.
+OVERVIEW: The Kirkpatrick Family Fund carries out its mission through support of nonprofits that contribute to the cultural landscape, health and well-being of Central Oklahoma residents.

-FUNDING AREAS: Social services, arts and humanities, health and family, community development, education, environment, and endowment matching.
+FUNDING AREAS: Social services, arts and humanities, health and family, community development, education, environment

-IP TAKE: Don’t just send in a letter of inquiry.
-Email or call the three-member staff team to discuss your proposal idea so you don’t waste your time or theirs.
-KFF support is incredibly broad and encompasses nearly every type of cause in Central Oklahoma.
+IP TAKE: Don’t just send in a letter of inquiry; email or call the staff to discuss a proposal idea first.
+KFF support is broad and encompasses nearly every type of cause in Central Oklahoma.

 KFF’s arts and humanities program includes opportunities for community participation and learning, for both youth and adults.
 Oklahoma County has one of the highest rates of childhood poverty in the nation, and KFF’s children and families program addresses these needs through essential services and prevention programs.
 The community development program supports organizations committed to inclusion, impact, and innovation in addressing neighborhood and community needs.
 The education program extends from early childhood programs to graduate school, with a focus on low-income students.
 Beautification and aesthetics projects are at the heart of environmental funding.
 Groups that promote access to services are funded through the health program.
 And finally, the social services program supports homelessness, abuse prevention, and social safety nets.